Automating High-Level Economic Thinking using Deep Learning

-Users are responsible for defining the end goals of automation, however all aspects of the execution of the process as well as the handling of in-flight exceptional conditions are handled by the automation.
+Users are responsible for defining the end goals of automation, however all aspects of the process execution as well as the handling of in-flight exceptional conditions are handled by the automation.
 The automation is capable of performing appropriate compensating action in events of in-flight failure.
 The user however is still responsible for identifying the specific context in which automation can be safely applied to.

 Level 5 (Fully Automated Process)

-This is a final and future state where human involvement in the processes is not required.
+This is a final and future state where human involvement is no longer required in the processes.
 This of course may not be the final level because it does not assume that the process is capable of optimizing itself to make improvements.

 Level 6 (Self Optimizing Process)

 This is an automation that requires no human involvement and is also capable of improving itself over time.
 This level goes beyond the SAE requirements but may be required in certain high performance competitive environments such as Robocar races and stock trading.

 In general, we can apply Deep Learning technologies in different levels of automating the process of economic analysis.
 Each level requires greater levels of sophistication to perform, however the above levels is a good map to find where we can introduce automation in our own workflow process.